fredrik-jansson-se/fredrik-jansson-se.github.io/fluent-bit-input-rust.md

 **NOTE**, name has to follow the naming convention, i.e. has to be `"example"`.

 The `cb_init`, `cb_collect` and `cb_exit` are callback functions called by Fluent Bit.
-We will actually implement those in Rust.
-Hence, they are just declared in the C code:
+We will actually implement those in Rust, hence, they are just declared in the C code:
 ``` c
 extern int cb_init(struct flb_input_instance *, struct flb_config *, void *);
 extern int cb_collect (struct flb_input_instance *, struct flb_config *, void *);